CreateJS/TweenJS/README.md

 "pause" methods.
 They are guaranteed to execute in the correct order, but not at the precise moment in time that is indicated in the sequence.
 This can lead to indeterminate results, especially when tweens are interacting via the play and pause actions.

-This library is currently alpha.
-It has been tested (though not extensively), and is likely to change somewhat as it matures.

 Tweens support a number of configuration properties, which are specified as the second param when creating a new tween: